turingschool/curriculum/source/projects/black_thursday/iteration_3.markdown

 * `created_at` - returns a `Time` instance for the date the invoice item was first created
 * `updated_at` - returns a `Time` instance for the date the invoice item was last modified

+It also offers the following method:

+* `unit_price_to_dollars` - returns the price of the invoice item in dollars formatted as a `Float`

 We create an instance like this:

 ```ruby